Yash-K1/AI-Lipsync/README.md

 ### 3.)
 Create a new folder on your Google Drive.
 Upload the desired image/video and audio files in that folder.

 ### 4.)
-Run the model using the names of video and audio files and download the resultant video from the file manager of Wav2Lip on the left side of the colab notebook.
+Run the model using the names of video and audio files and download the resultant video from the files menu on the left by clicking on the folder icon -> AI-Lipsync -> results -> "result_voice.mp4".